Serialcomms/COM-Port-Enumeration-VBA/HowTo.md

 Check that clicking the combo's drop button causes the com port name(s) to appear in it.

-If applicable, try removing/inserting/enabling any COM Ports and check that the combo updates correctly.
+If applicable, try removing/inserting/enabling any COM Ports and check that the combo box updates correctly.

 The text "NO COM PORTS FOUND" will be displayed in the combo on a PC with no COM Ports available.

 This wording can be changed in the declarations section if required.

+`Public Const TEXT_NO_COM_PORTS As String = "NO COM PORTS FOUND"`